derekschultz/job-worker/DESIGN.md

 ## Streaming Strategy

-The `Logs` API method will stream the output of a job in real-time.
+The `Logs` API method will stream the output (both stdout and stderr) of a job in real-time.
 This will be achieved by using gRPC's server-side streaming capabilities.
 When a job is started, the server will continuously send `JobLogsResponse` messages to the client over a single RPC as the output of the job becomes available.
 The client can read these messages as they arrive, providing a real-time stream of logs.

 Within the framework of gRPC streaming, the design of the logging system is intended to facilitate simultaneous output streaming by multiple clients.
-This is accomplished by utilizing a shared circular buffer stored in memory, and a mechanism for tracking each client's read position.
+This is accomplished by writing the output to a file on disk, and tracking each client's read position.

-1. Upon initiation of a job, the output is captured and written into a shared buffer in memory.
+1. Upon initiation of a job, the output is captured and written into a file on disk.
 This is achieved by employing the `os/exec` package's `Cmd.StdoutPipe` and `Cmd.StderrPipe` methods.
 These methods return `io.ReadCloser` instances that can be read to capture the command's output.

 2. When a client requests to stream the job's output, it is added to a map of subscribers for that job.
 The keys in the map are unique identifiers for each subscription (not client IDs, as a single client can have multiple subscriptions) and the values are the channels over which the log lines are sent to the subscribers.
+Access to the map is synchronized to ensure thread-safety.

-3. As the job generates output, it is written into the shared circular buffer in memory.
-If the buffer is full, new data starts overwriting the oldest data in the buffer.
-Each time new data is written to the buffer, all subscribers are notified and sent the new data.
+3. As the job generates output, it is written into the file on disk.
+Each time new data is written to the file, all subscribers are notified and sent the new data.

 4. In the event of a client disconnecting or ceasing to stream the output, it is removed from the map of subscribers.
+If a client reconnects, it starts receiving the output from where it left off.

 5. If the job completes while streaming, the server continues to send any remaining output to the client.
-Once all the output has been sent, the server sends a `JobLogsResponse` message with `jobCompleted` set to `true`.
-This indicates that the job has completed and the stream is ending.
-If the `Logs` API starts after the job completes, the server sends all the output that was captured during the job's execution, followed by the `JobLogsResponse` message indicating job completion.
+Once all the output has been sent, the server closes its half of the stream, indicating to the client that the job has completed and the stream has ended.
+If the `Logs` API starts after the job completes, the server sends all the output that was captured during the job's execution, then closes the stream.

 ## Implementation Details